Transform › Projects

 Bike share is a sustainable transportation idea that is coming of age in America.
 Unlike some more hard-core issues, like expanding bike lanes, bike share is exciting a wider audience to consider riding a bike in their city.

-Founded in 2009 the Cleveland Carbon Fund is the first community-based carbon reduction fund in the United States.
-The Cleveland Carbon Fund invests in local community projects that reduce greenhouse gas emissions and spark economic development in Cleveland.
+Founded in 2009 the Cleveland Climate Action Fund is the first community-based carbon reduction fund in the United States.
+The Fund invests in local community projects that reduce greenhouse gas emissions and spark economic development in Cleveland.

 Climate change transitions for Northeast Ohio